 Dry Needling and Osteopathy.
 What is Dry Needling?

 Dry needling is a treatment that uses fine, single-use needles, the same as those used in acupuncture.
-Your osteopath will use dry needling in conjunction to other osteopathic techniques when they see fit.
+Dry needling and Osteopathy is becoming more common.
+Your osteopath may use dry needling in conjunction to other osteopathic techniques when they see fit.
 Dry needling is used to deactivate and help loosen tightened spots within the muscle.
 These tight spots are known as ‘trigger points’.
 It is also used to improve nerve conduction, blood supply, the strength of tendons and ligaments, and to stimulate reflex mechanisms within the area.

 The overall goal of dry needling is to reduce muscle pain and spasm, increase range of motion of the surrounding joints, and provide an overall increase in function of the body.